mlml/autovot/README.md

 AutoVOT, v.
 0.9
 =======

+Joseph Keshet (joseph.keshet@biu.ac.il)
+Morgan Sonderegger (morgan.sonderegger@mcgill.ca)
+Thea Knowles (thea.knowles@gmail.com)

+This is a beta version of Autovot.
+Any reports of bugs, comments on how to improve the software or documentation, or questions are greatly appreciated, and should be sent to the authors at the addresses given above.

+---

 **For a quick-start,** first [download and compile the code](#settingup) then go to the [tutorial](#tutorial) section to begin.

 <a name="toc"/>